d4l-data4life/covapp/docs/CUSTOMIZATION.md

 ```

 The best approach to find translation keys for strings in the application is to search for a value like `Start questionnaire` in the provided default file (e.g. `src/global/i18n/en.json`) .
 This way, you can find the translation key and provide your new translation value in `src/custom/translations/*.json`.

+### Existing placeholders

+The following keys in the application have placeholder content because their original content applies only to the original use case at the Charité-Unversitätsmedizin Berlin.
+You have to provide your own content and translations:
+- data_privacy_content
+- disclaimer_paragraph_1
+- imprint_content
+- recommendation_case_1_text
+- recommendation_case_2_text
+- recommendation_case_3_text
+- recommendation_case_4_text
+- recommendation_case_5_text
+- start_paragraph_1_option_1
+- start_paragraph_2

+These keys are all listed in the `example.json` translation file as described above.

 ### Adding a new language